vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 # Where am I?

 I think I am on the home stretch now.
 Coming up with a plan and accomplishing it feels good.
 But the job is not done.
-I want to have release and debug builds, and want to be convinced that I am not slowing down _ninja_ because of _build-time_ dependencies that should have been _gen-time_ dependencies.
+I want understad how to _configure_ a build produce release and debug artefacts, and be convinced that I am not slowing down _ninja_ because of _build-time_ dependencies that should have been _gen-time_ dependencies.

 To be continued...